Brand Names: Opana, Opana ER

 3 pharmacies near 20147 have coupons for numorphan (Brand Names:Numorphan for 10MG)

 What should I discuss with my healthcare provider before using oxymorphone (Opana, Opana ER)?

-You should not take this medicine if you are allergic to oxymorphone, or if you have:
+You should not take oxymorphone if you are allergic to it, or if you have: